dustinwhisman/spacedoor/README.md

 # Spacedoor

-This is a living document for the rules, archetypes, and recommendations for the Spacedoor RPG.
+This is an 11ty site built to handle rules for the Spacedoor RPG, version 2.

 ## Getting Started